nkbeast/PhishGuard/README.md

 ## 🧠 What is PhishGuard?

-**PhishGuard** is a terminal-based, zero-dependency phishing reconnaissance tool that hunts for misconfigured domains missing strict **SPF** and **DMARC** policies.
-It performs bulk checks for:
+**PhishGuard** is a terminal-based, zero-dependency reconnaissance tool that hunts for misconfigured domains with weak or missing **SPF** and **DMARC** records.
+It helps identify domains vulnerable to spoofing or phishing.

-- ✅ DNS records
+It performs bulk DNS analysis with intelligent logic for:

-- 📤 MX (Mail Exchange) record trust validation
+- ✅ DNS resolution check
-- ☀️ SPF record strength (`-all`, `~all`, or missing)
+- 📤 MX record validation against trusted providers
-- 🔐 DMARC policy enforcement (`p=none`, missing, etc.)
+- ☀️ SPF strength evaluation (`~all`, `-all`, or missing)

-With its minimalist but powerful Bash engine, it's perfect for bug bounty recon, domain asset evaluation, or phishing surface mapping.
+- 🔐 DMARC policy enforcement (`p=none`, or missing)

 ---